plewis/plewis.github.io/phylogenetics/lab-ape.md

 Yes, the P value is 0.01949.
 {% endcomment %}

-> :thinking: Is body size postively or negatively associated with the length of notes in songs?
+> :thinking: Is body size positively or negatively associated with the length of notes in songs?
 (Hint: look at the estimated coefficient for Note_Length.)

 {% comment %}
 Positively, the regression coefficient for Note_Length was 0.44828.
 {% endcomment %}

-> :thinking: Is body size postively or negatively associated with the frequency of songs?
+> :thinking: Is body size positively or negatively associated with the frequency of songs?
 (Hint: look at the estimated coefficient for Dominant_frequency.)

 {% comment %}
 Negatively, the regression coefficient for Dominant_frequency was -0.15813.